Xochi Art Gallery: World-Class Contemporary Art in the Breathtaking Heart of Serra da Estrela, Portugal

 Works from 2000 – 2023

 In 2000, Roger returned to Belgium, settling in the Westhoek village of Pollinkhove.
-With a presence on both the national and international stage, including participation in the International Artist Assemblage in Berlin.
-It was during this period of heightened global tensions, the Make Art Not War series was born, his work increasingly carrying political undercurrents, treating art as an act of defiance and creation in the face of destruction.
+During this period of heightened global tensions, the Make Art Not War series was born, his work increasingly carrying political undercurrents.

 Transcendence